My Audience

 My Digital Business Model

-No one knows what the best business model is for digital media—and what seems right today, might prove disastrous in the future.
+No one knows what the best business model is for digital media—and what seems right today, might prove ruinous in the future.
 As consumers, each of us now limps and lurches across the information landscape, tethered to dozens of competing apps and platforms.
 Some media companies charge subscriptions.
 Some extract and sell our data.
 Some assail us with ads.
-Some do all these things at once and damage their brands in the process.
-(Even the most prestigious publications aren’t immune.
-If you’ve ever been reading The Atlantic, for which you happily pay, only to be enticed by a banner ad promising to reveal how ugly some celebrity has become—and then found yourself directed to a website whose business model requires a mastery of string theory to understand—you know what I’m talking about.)
+And some do all these things at once and damage their brands in the process.1

 No one has figured this out, even if some are succeeding financially.
 And yet, I believe I’ve found the best business model available to me.